Monday August-04 2025 16:33:06

-Size of soil sieve mainly involves the sieve frame diameter and the sieve hole size.
+Size sieve for soil mainly involves the sieve frame diameter and the sieve hole size.
 Commonly used sieve frame diameters are 200mm, 300mm, 400mm, etc. The choice of sieve frame diameter depends on the number of soil samples to be screened and the specific requirements of the experiment.
 For small sample amounts, a sieve frame with a smaller diameter can be selected; for large sample amounts, a sieve frame with a larger diameter needs to be selected.

 The aperture range of standard soil sieves is usually between 0.075mm and 60mm.
 Specific apertures include but are not limited to: 0.075mm, 0.25mm, 0.5mm, 1mm, 2mm, 5mm, 10mm, 20mm, 40mm, 60mm, etc. These different apertures are used to separate soil particles of different sizes.
 For example, a 1mm sieve can be used to screen out dust powder in the soil, while a 3mm sieve can screen out soil particles of 1-3 mm in size.